bbauska/UC-Davis-JS-Basics/readme.md

 linked file.
 And I want to make use of my best practices around the immediately invoked function expression.
-That runs automatically as well as the use strict directive that will keep me from accidentally having variables that don't have a keyword starting them.
+That runs automatically as well as the use strict directive that will keep me from accidentally having variables that don&apos;t have a keyword starting them.
 And then I want to switch my keywords from var to either const or let wherever I possibly can.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->